AllenInstitute/AllenSDK/doc_template/biophysical_perisomatic_script.rst

 The top level script is in the :py:meth:`~allensdk.model.biophysical_perisomatic.runner.run` method of the :py:mod:`allensdk.model.biophysical_perisomatic.runner` module.
+The implementation of the method is shown here step-by-step:

-The first step is to configure NEURON based on the configuration file.
+First configure NEURON based on the configuration file, which was read in from the command line at the very bottom of the script.

-The configuration file was read in from the command line at the very bottom of the script.
+:py:meth:`~allensdk.model.biophysical_perisomatic.runner.run`:
 ::

     # configure NEURON